-The Fredericton Convention Centre is proud to feature art from three nearby local galleries throughout the venue.
-Gallery on Queen, Gallery 78 and Ingrid Meuller Art + Concepts display and sell outstanding art in their own galleries, and on the walls of the FCC.
+The Fredericton Convention Centre is proud to feature art from two nearby local galleries throughout the venue.
+Gallery on Queen and Gallery 78 display and sell outstanding art in their own galleries, and on the walls of the FCC.

 Communities of Fredericton Gallery